rebootl/kivitendo-docker-devel/README.md

 __Warning: This is intended for development on a local machine or a dedicated development server.
 Do not use it in production as is.
 Use at your own risk.__

-This contains the necessary docker related config and setup files.
+This contains the necessary setup and config files to create a docker environment including apache web server and postgres database.
 It does not however contain kivitendo itself.
 Kivitendo has to be set up separately as follows.

 ## Kivitendo setup